What Van

 2148

-Have a word with the customers you have done work for in the past and ask what they are short of assuming they are other courier companies, If you got something like a nemo they cost very little to buy and alleged 62MPG will be cheaper to run than a bike, If they are anything like the berlingo should be fine my BL is on 250,000 on original everything apart from clutch and cam belts, servicing takes an hour and around £60 in parts, Try servicing a bike in an hour!
+Have a word with the customers you have done work for in the past and ask what they are short of assuming they are other courier companies, If you got something like a nemo they cost very little to buy and alleged 62MPG will be cheaper to run than a bike, If they are anything like the berlingo should be able to get 3 standard pallets in.

 1029